zer0liu/bioutils/README.md

 **Note:** NCBI taxonomy in available at [NCBI ftp](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)

+## tree

+Operation on phylogenetic trees.

+* reduce_trees.pl   Reduce the trees number of a BEAST analysis result.

 ## virdb

 Parse GenBank format viral genome file (usually downloaded from GenBank) and load into an SQLite3 database.